TartanMalcolm/Dreamcatching/Card Game/TracerBullet06/Bots/hal_v0.1/sessions/03/Outputs/customerServiceScheme.md

     "approvalRequirement": {
       "type": "boolean",
-      "description": "Indicates if the implementation of the policy requires approval from a higher authority" }
+      "description": "Indicates if the implementation of the policy requires approval from a higher authority" },
+    "relatedConstraintId": {
+      "type": "string",
+      "description": "Identifier of any related operational constraint that impacts this policy" }
   },
   "required": ["policyId", "type", "description", "scope", "approvalRequirement"]